Interfaces and Quantum Algebras, I: Stable Envelopes: Preliminaries

-These boundary conditions can also be generalized by non-trivial boundary vevs for scalars.
+These boundary conditions can also be generalized by giving non-trivial boundary vevs to scalars.

-In this paper we study objects like a 3d theory on $\bE_\tau\times I$, where $I$ is an interval with some boundary conditions of the type described above.
+In this paper we study 3d theories on $\bE_\tau\times I$, where $I$ is an interval, subject to boundary conditions of the type described above.
 Although we only need $\cN=(2,2)$ boundary conditions and their $\cN=(0,2)$ versions, we also describe $\cN=(0,4)$ boundary conditions now, for the sake of completeness.
 The regular $\cN=(0,4)$ boundary conditions are constructed as follows:

 The $\cN=(0,4)$ Dirichlet boundary conditions for the vector multiplet $\cV$ admit a generalization by the Nahm pole.

 \paragraph{Moduli of vacua.} Three-dimensional supersymmetric theories have non-trivial moduli spaces of vacua that are not lifted quantum mechanically.
 They are stratified by the amount of unbroken gauge symmetry, which can be a maximal torus of the gauge group $G$ or less.
 The stratum that preserves the maximal torus of $G$ is called the Coulomb branch, and the stratum that breaks the gauge group entirely (up to, perhaps, a finite subgroup) is the Higgs branch.
 In between, there are mixed branches that preserve some portion of the maximal torus of $G$.